Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 Reduce critical risks while accepting necessary exposure for decisive action.

 **Outcome**
-The force remains effective and able to pursue the campaign aim.
+The force remains effective and capable of pursuing the campaign's aim.

 Chapter: Conducting the Campaign - Force Protection